Indian banks seek refuge in home loans, crowd onto HDFC's mortgage turf

 SBI, which accounts for a quarter of all loans in India, expects to grow its mortgage loans by about 20 percent in the current fiscal year.

-Smaller rival LIC Housing Finance, which posted a 38 percent profit increase in the December quarter, also expects to grow at 20 percent during the year.
+Smaller rival LIC Housing Finance (LICH.NS), which posted a 38 percent profit increase in the December quarter, also expects to grow at 20 percent during the year.
 HDFC has a similar projection.

 “With 60 percent of India’s population being below 30 years of age, all these people will in the next three, five or seven years need housing and therefore housing loans,” HDFC’s Mistry said.